ppone/docs/getting-started/invoices.md

 ## Applying Items to the Invoice

 Items refer to what you are invoicing the customer for.
-This can include services, products, time, shipping, etc. Items can be created on the fly, within the invoice, or, they can be created and stored in the Catalog.
-Catalog items are stored in your Settings → Catalog section.
+This can include services, products, time, shipping, etc. Items can be created on the fly, within the invoice, or, they can be created and stored in the items list.
+Items are configured in **Settings** > **Items**.
 Please refer to the Catalog tutorial for more information.
 Items can also have descriptions that will describe the reason or the product information they are being charged for.
 This is not a mandatory field.

-Once you have selected or created the items the customer will be billed for, you can now select the quantity they will be billed for as well as rate of the item. ** Note: If a catalog item is created and generated, the rate will be generated also.
+Once you have selected or created the items the customer will be billed for, you can now select the quantity they will be billed for as well as rate of the item. ** Note: If an item is created and generated, the rate will be generated also.
 You will just need to specify the quantity.**

 [![Creating Items](../img/adding-catalog-item.gif)](../img/adding-catalog-item.gif)